sahegde/PulseServer/README.md

 Jersey is the jax-rs implementation used to develop the rest end point.

-Jerry is used as the HTTP server
+Jetty is used as the HTTP server